Special Weather Statement issued for Pike by NWS - News Break

 Special Weather Statement issued for Pike by NWS

-Effective: 2021-07-08 09:33:00 EDT Expires: 2021-07-08 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Pike A STRONG THUNDERSTORM WILL AFFECT SOUTH CENTRAL PIKE COUNTY At 629 PM EDT, a strong thunderstorm was located over Five Points, or 7 miles west of Newton, moving northeast at 50 mph.
-Winds in excess of 40 mph and pea size hail are possible with this storm.
-Locations impacted include Bushkill and Dingmans Ferry.alerts.weather.gov
+Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Pike SIGNIFICANT WEATHER ADVISORY FOR EASTERN PIKE COUNTY UNTIL 445 PM CDT At 359 PM CDT, Doppler radar was tracking a strong thunderstorm over Winslow, or 8 miles southeast of Petersburg, moving east at 35 mph.
+Penny size hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Winslow.alerts.weather.gov

 Comments / 0